jazz-soft/qr-gen/README.md

 }
 console.log(s);
 ```
-This will produce the following output: (Sorry, it does not look impressive in the markdown document :))
+This will produce the following output:
 ```
 █▀▀▀▀▀█  ▄▀  ▄▀  ▀ █  █▀▀▀▀▀█
 █ ███ █ ▀▄ ▀▄▄ ▀  ▀▀█ █ ███ █